gakalmar/Notes/53_Kubernetes_Helm.md

     4. Delete the cluster (after you're done!):
         - Delete cluster: `eksctl delete cluster --name test-cluster`

+## Based on Codecool tasks:
+- **Deploy applications (Load Balancer):**
+    1. access a LoadBalancer deployment:
+        - `kubectl create deployment balanced --image=kicbase/echo-server:1.0`
+        - `kubectl expose deployment balanced --type=LoadBalancer --port=8080`
+    2. In another window, start the tunnel to create a routable IP for the ‘balanced’ deployment:
+        - `minikube tunnel`
+    3. To find the routable IP, run this command and examine the EXTERNAL-IP column:
+        - `kubectl get services balanced`
+        - Your deployment is now available at `<EXTERNAL-IP>:8080` (localhost if used tunnel on Windows!)

+- **Deploy Google's Hello App and set up an ingress for it:**
+    - Follow instructions in this link: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/

+        1. Enable the NGINX Ingress controller:
+            - `minikube addons enable ingress`
+            - verify: `kubectl get pods -n ingress-nginx`
+        2. Deploy a hello, world app:
+            - `kubectl create deployment web --image=gcr.io/google-samples/hello-app:1.0` #`web` is the name
+            - verify: `kubectl get deployment web`
+        3. Expose deployment:
+            - `kubectl expose deployment web --type=NodePort --port=8080`
+            - verify: `kubectl get service web`
+        4. Visit the Service via NodePort:
+            - `minikube service web --url`
+                - this gets you an IP with a port, eg `http://172.17.0.15:31637`
+            - verify itt works: `curl http://172.17.0.15:31637` (or in the browser)
+        5. Create an Ingress:
+            - `kubectl create ingress ingressname --rule="/=web:8080"`
+            - check what was created: `kubectl edit ingress ingressname`
+            - or : `kubectl get ingress`
+        6. Modify `/etc/hosts` file:
+            - Add this line: `127.0.0.1       minikube-test.localhost` # instead of just being localhost
+        7. Open tunnel:
+            - `minikube tunnel` # now we can access the minikube through the IP (`127.0.0.1`)

+    - Create a second Deployment (=Add a second service?):
+        - Follow instructions in this link: https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/

 - **Deploy an app on the cluster:**
     1. Create a Deployment: